 The Pittsburgh Chapter scholarship program will award three (3) scholarships.
 Any candidate applying for a scholarship will only be eligible to win one of the aforementioned scholarships.

 The student must be the child (including step-child, adopted child or ward), grandchild or the spouse of an active AIST Pittsburgh Chapter member in good standing.
 A member in good standing is defined as an AIST member who has been active in the chapter for at least two consecutive years.
 Members of the Material Advantage program at local Pittsburgh Chapter area colleges are also eligible to compete for the scholarships.
 The student must be accepted into or currently enrolled in an eligible, full-time curriculum at an accredited university or college.
-Preference will be given to applicants studying metallurgy or engineering majors relevant to iron and steel production, but if there are no other applications, awards may be given to eligible student(s) studying other majors.
+Preference will be given to applicants studying metallurgy or engineering majors relevant to iron and steel production, awards may be given to eligible student(s) studying other majors.

 Scholarship applications will be reviewed by the Scholarship Award Committee.
 The Committee consists of a Chairman (AIST Pittsburgh Chapter Member), up to four additional members of the Pittsburgh Chapter and the Secretary of the AIST Pittsburgh Chapter.
 The awards will be made without regard to financial need.

-A) The scholarship must be used at an accredited college or university.
+- The scholarship must be used at an accredited college or university.

-B) The student must start the course of study at the university or college in the fall of the same year that the Scholarship is awarded.
+- The student must start the course of study at the university or college in the fall of the same year that the Scholarship is awarded.

-C) The AIST Foundation will forward the scholarship stipend, as a lump sum, to the college or university for deposit in the account of the student.
+- The AIST Foundation will forward the scholarship stipend, as a lump sum, to the college or university for deposit in the account of the student.

-D) In cases where the student’s enrollment is delayed or interrupted for any reason, the Secretary must be advised immediately.
+- In cases where the student’s enrollment is delayed or interrupted for any reason, the Secretary must be advised immediately.
 Forfeiture of scholarship funds may be required.